wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 I hope it helps you.

-"The best ways to improve your odds at poker are to eliminate players and not play yourself."
+"The best ways to improve your odds at poker are to eliminate players and not play yourself." &mdash; perhaps you'll predict seeing it the way I do.